-The NSFG began from an overall design that was targeted to achieve a minimum of 5,000 interviews per year, with oversamples of females, teens, blacks, and Hispanics.
-In addition, the labor model for interviewers on this survey requires that they are provided sufficient work for each interviewer to work, on average, 30 hours per week.
-Under this approach, the sample sizes for each interviewer were allowed to vary such that they had, in expectation, a large enough sample of housing units to sustain 360 hours of work each quarter.
-Beginning in Quarter 13, a sample design change was implemented that was meant to increase the percentage of screened households that contain an eligible person.
+The NSFG began from an overall design that was targeted to achieve a minimum of 5,000 interviews per year, with oversamples of black and Hispanic individuals, teens and women.
+In addition, the labor model for interviewers on this survey required that they were provided sufficient work for each interviewer to work, on average, 30 hours per week (this number of hours per week was modified in quarter 25 under certain circumstances, as described under "Responsive Design and Management of fieldwork" in the document "2017-2019 National Survey of Family Growth (NSFG): Summary of Design and Data Collection Methods").
+Under this approach, the sample sizes for each interviewer were allowed to vary such that they had, in expectation, a large enough sample of housing units to sustain the expected number - based on their specific commitment - of hours of work each quarter.
+Beginning in Quarter 13, a sample design change was implemented that was meant to increase the percentage of screened households that contained an eligible person.
 This was accomplished by stratifying housing units based on a prediction of whether the unit contained an eligible person.
 The model was selected and estimated using data from previous quarters where the binary eligibility outcome was measured.
 Key predictors in this model included commercial data that estimated whether an eligible person was in the household.
 The predicted probability of there being an eligible person in the household was used to create strata and then oversample the stratum or strata with higher expected eligibility.
 The method for setting the housing unit selection rates is described below.